With hundreds and hundreds of cards, The YuGiOh card game has so many cool cards that just aren't really worth the effort that it gets its own page.

-Reign-Beaux, Overlord of Dark World: He's the big daddy of the Dark World archetype (until they got a new big daddy), who gain effects when discarded by effects (but not costs) and gain better effects when discarded by an opponent's effect!
+Reign-Beaux, Overlord of Dark World: He's the big daddy of the Dark World archetype (until they got a new big daddy), who gains effects when discarded by effects (but not costs) and gains better effects when discarded by an opponent's effect!
 This guy, however, needs to be discarded by an opponent's effect in order to do anything, and while there are ways to force an opponent's effect into letting you discard (such as with Dark Deal) they're way too inconsistent to rely on as a main tactic.
 But if you do manage to discard him by your opponent's effect, you get a monster with a respectable 2500 ATK AND you get to destroy all your opponent's monsters OR their spells and traps!
 However, Goldd, Wu-Lord of Dark World is only marginally less awesome but summons himself when discarded by your own effect, so he's one of the more practical cards in a Dark World deck.

 With the publishing of the "Gates of the Underworld" Structure Deck, Dark World has become an extremely easy Archetype to exploit.
 Why?
 Because of a little Level 1 monster called Ceruli, Guru of Dark World.
 And what does he do?
 Simple.
 When he's discarded, he Special Summons himself to your opponent's side of the field in Attack position, then forces the opponent to discard one card of their choosing.
 Which in itself sounds harmless enough, until you realize that when he's Special Summoned to the opponent's side of the field, you become the "opponent" mentioned in the card effect because he's not under your control anymore.
 No wonder Dark World is considered one of the more idiot-proof Archetypes with cards like that.
 He effectively lets you turn your own discard-effect into your opponent's card effect at the cost of giving them a monster with (oh no!!!)
 100 ATK.

-Even if it has the second highest ATK points of any monster in the game, Machina Force is one of the best examples of Awesome but Impractical due to its extremely difficult summoning conditions of having Commander Covington on your field and sending Machina Defender, Machina Soldier, and Machina Sniper you control to the graveyard.
+Even if it has the second highest ATK points of any monster in the game, Machina Force is one of the best examples of Awesome, but Impractical due to its extremely difficult summoning conditions of having Commander Covington on your field and sending Machina Defender, Machina Soldier, and Machina Sniper you control to the graveyard.
 To make things worse, it cannot declare an attack unless you pay 1000 Life Points.
 What's more, it's a "NOMI", meaning that if your opponent destroys it, it's gone for good (unless you feel like using something like Monster Reincarnation and repeating the whole process of summoning it again.)
 This card is even impractical in a deck that uses other Machina, especially since Machina Fortress, a far more practical boss-monster for the archetype, was released.

 Sophia, Goddess of Rebirth, from the latest Duel Terminal.
 It has a heavy summoning cost of requiring a Ritual, Fusion, Synchro, and Xyz monster to be on the field.
 However, they can be on either side of the field, and can be tributed against the opponent's will a la Lava Golem.
 Once it's summoned, its effect activates which banishes everything from both players' fields, hands, and graveyards.
 Neither Sophia's effect nor its summon can be stopped, meaning that if you pull her off, you'll get an instant 3600 shot at your opponent's life points, if not a game win due to their loss of resources (unless they pull a card like Dark Hole or Mirror Force out of their ass, and even then, they likely won't be able to do anything other than that).
 Difficult to summon, by no means splashable, but in the right deck (and when you know your opponent enough to use his monster selection strengths against him), it can make quite a punch.